clevelandmusicco/HothouseExamples/README.md

 ```

 > [!TIP]
-> If you've already flashed one of the examples in this repository, there is a way to put the Daisy Seed into bootloader mode *without pressing the RESET and BOOT buttons on the Daisy Seed:* **Hold down the left foot switch for 2 seconds**.
+> If you've already flashed one of the examples in this repository, there is a way to put the Daisy Seed into flashable mode *without pressing the RESET and BOOT buttons on the Daisy Seed:* **HOLD DOWN THE LEFT FOOTSWITCH FOR 2 SECONDS**.
 The LEDs will alternately flash and the Daisy Seed will be ready to program with a new effect.
 >
 > ![reset-gif](https://github.com/user-attachments/assets/ecc2f62b-7adb-42c4-8da9-a02bfdb50be0)
 > *Don't be jealous of my limited edition knobbage* :wink:
 >
 > Read more about this in the [FAQ section of the wiki](https://github.com/clevelandmusicco/HothouseExamples/wiki/Frequently-Asked-Questions#q-how-can-i-put-the-daisy-seed-into-bootloader-dfu-mode-without-pressing-the-buttons-inside-the-hothouse).

-If you're using a [JTAG/SWD debugger](https://electro-smith.com/products/st-link-v3-mini-debugger) (**AND WE HIGHLY RECOMMEND YOU DO** if you're doing development work!) there's no need to enter bootloader mode on the Daisy Seed.
+If you're using a [JTAG/SWD debugger](https://electro-smith.com/products/st-link-v3-mini-debugger) (**AND WE HIGHLY RECOMMEND YOU DO** if you're doing development work!) there's no need to enter flashable mode on the Daisy Seed.
 Simply run this command with your debugger attached:

 ```text
 # Using JTAG/SWD adaptor (like STLink)